Veritasdataservices/Jumia-E-commerce/README.md

 **Recommendation:**
-* **Profit Protection:** Implement high-resolution QC processes for the top-returning categories, focusing on **standardized sizing charts for Fashion** and detailed tech specs for Electronics.
+* **Profit Protection:** Implement high-resolution QC processes for the top-returning categories, focusing on **standardized sizing charts for the top products**

 ***